devopsdays/devopsdays-web/content/events/2020-chicago/sponsor.md

 <hr>

-DevOpsDays is a self-organizing conference for practitioners that depends on sponsorships.
-We do not have large vendor booths or sell product presentations.
-Sponsors have the opportunity to have short elevator pitches during the program and will get recognition on the website and social media before, during and after the event.
-Sponsors are encouraged to represent themselves by actively participating and engaging with the attendees as peers.
-Any attendee also has the opportunity to demo products/projects as part of an open space session, but this is not 'that kind of conference' and heavy marketing will probably work against you when trying to make a good impression on the attendees.
-<br><br>
-The best thing to do is send engineers to interact with the experts at DevOpsDays on their own terms.
+DevOpsDays is a worldwide series of community-led events covering topics of software development, IT infrastructure operations, and the intersection between them.
+Sponsors support the local event and build the community.
+Recruit talent, generate brand awareness, distribute stickers, and support the Chicago DevOps community.<br><br>
+Sponsors are encouraged to represent themselves by actively participating and engaging with participants as peers.
+All sponsors will have their logo displayed on the DevOpsDays Chicago website, a tweet before the conference, and a thank you during the conference.
+All sponsors get 20% discount on tickets.
 <br><br>
 <h2>Sponsorship Packages</h2>